zhaodong2013062/azure-iot-sdk-c/serializer/devdoc/requirement_docs/schema_requirements.md

 SCHEMA_RESULT Schema_AddModelMethodArgument(SCHEMA_METHOD_HANDLE methodHandle, const char* argumentName, const char* argumentType)
 ```

-`Schema_AddModelMethodArgument` adds an argument to the argument list of a method.
+`Schema_AddModelMethodArgument` adds an to the list of a method.

 **SRS_SCHEMA_02_105: [** If `methodHandle` is `NULL` then `Schema_AddModelMethodArgument` shall fail and return `SCHEMA_INVALID_ARG`. **]**